Hindustani phonology: Consonants

-Hindustani has a core set of 28 consonants inherited from earlier Indo-Aryan.
-Supplementing these are two consonants that are internal developments in specific word-medial contexts, and seven consonants originally found in loan words, whose expression is dependent on factors such as status (class, education, etc.) and cultural register (Modern Standard Hindi vs Urdu).
+Hindustani has a core set of 28 consonants inherited from earlier Indo-Aryan ancestors.
+Supplementing these are two consonants that are internal developments in specific word-medial contexts, and seven consonants originally found in loan words, whose expression is dependent on factors such as status (class, education, etc.) and cultural register (Hindi vs Urdu).

-Most native consonants may occur geminate (doubled in length; exceptions are //bʱ, ɽ, ɽʱ, ɦ//).
-Geminate consonants are always medial and preceded by one of the interior vowels (that is, //ə//, //ɪ//, or //ʊ//).
+Most native consonants may occur geminate (doubled in length; exceptions are //ɽ, ɽʱ, ɦ//).
+Geminate consonants are always medial and preceded by one of the short vowels (that is, //ə//, //ɪ// or //ʊ//).
 They all occur monomorphemically except /[ʃː]/, which occurs only in a few Sanskrit loans where a morpheme boundary could be posited in between, e.g. //nɪʃ + ʃiːl// for niśśīl /[nɪˈʃːiːl]/ ('without shame').

 For the English speaker, a notable feature of the Hindustani consonants is that there is a four-way distinction of phonation among plosives, rather than the two-way distinction found in English.
 The phonations are: